SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

 ### Create a file with Reuse Functions for S/4

-Some reuse functions specific for S/4 have been defined in a separate file.
+Some reuse functions specific for S/4 are defined in a separate file.
 Copy the S/4 reuse functions in file [connector-s4hc.js](../Applications/author-readings-mt/srv/connector-s4hc.js) into your project.

 ### Enhance the Business Logic to operate on S/4 Data